 Prior to implementing a SIP solution in your company, you should consider the proper settings of your corporate firewall to support SIP.
 Many of the typical firewalls currently deployed in business offices are not developed to support the SIP protocol.
 First, SIP media streams are transferred over dynamically assigned UDP ports that are normally closed on firewalls.
 Second, SIP clients inside a firewall can not be accessed using IP addresses since these addresses are local and private to the LAN.
 Third, you need to ensure that either your T1 line carrier or Ethernet fiber service is able to handle the SIP protocol from your internal network to the outside world.
 Your IT administrator will need to evaluate how to correctly support SIP to overcome these technical issues.
 By including a SIP proxy and registrar for controlling the firewall, it is possible to handle complex SIP situations for secure and confidential communications.

-We are specialists in Beebe Fractional T1 Line.
+We connect you with AR T-1.
 This page is a short listing of the products specifically offered by T1Market in Beebe.

-As we go forward, our objective is to constantly enhance our product offerings.
-We now provide enterprise products usually used by bigger corporations, particularly: MPLS network service, fiber ethernet, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
-Many of our carriers also supply cost-free managed Cisco routers for multi-year agreements.
-Primarily, our goal is to develop a bond with you - our client - that will last for years to come.
-Acquiring your trust is exactly what we do all the time.
-Saving you cash on economical bandwidth services is how we keep it.
+As we go forward, our goal is to constantly improve our product offerings.
+We now supply business items usually employed by larger companies, namely: OC3, MPLS network service, gigabit ethernet, and cloud computing bandwidth delivered over a fiber optic backbone.
+Many of our carriers also offer free managed Cisco routers for multi-year agreements.
+Primarily, our objective is to create a bond with you - our client - that will last for years to come.
+Earning your trust is what we do all the time.
+Conserving you money on inexpensive Ethernet services is how we keep it.